benedettacalusi/Jokulhlaup-model/README.md

 Output_Jokulhlaup_model.m
 ---------
+It provides
-It provides the plot of
+- the plot of
    * simulated discharge vs. data
-   * simulated emptying lake behaviour and creates a table with main outputs from simulation.
+   * simulated emptying lake behaviour
+- a table with main outputs from simulation.

 Jokulhlaup_model.m
 ---------